We are closely monitoring the effects of COVID-19. Important updates for our accreditation and inspection programs can be viewed here.

 NABP’s Verified Pharmacy Program® (VPP®) can help streamline the interstate licensure and inspection process for pharmacies, potentially reducing costs related to multiple inspections.
 If your pharmacy is seeking nonresident licensure, VPP allows state boards of pharmacy to access your verified pharmacy licensure details and other important data through the use of a secure information sharing network.
 Becoming a VPP participant provides your pharmacy with its own NABP e-Profile ID, which will enable boards of pharmacy to ensure that they are accessing information about the correct pharmacy.
 The program equips the state boards of pharmacy with quality and timely data that can assist in decreasing the time it takes to make licensing decisions.

-If your facility has been VPP inspected, you may find the facility e-Profile ID on the top right hand corner of the VPP inspection report.
+If your facility has been VPP inspected, you may find the business e-Profile ID on the top right hand corner of the VPP inspection report.
 If your facility has not been inspected through VPP, it is unlikely it will have its own NABP e-Profile ID.
-If you need a facility e-Profile ID, you will need to contact VPP at firstname.lastname@example.org.

 Ready to Participate in the Verified Pharmacy Program?

 The amount of time that it takes to complete the VPP process can vary depending on a pharmacy’s preparedness, whether there is any pending discipline, and the states where the pharmacy resides or is licensed.
 Make sure to allow sufficient time to complete the VPP process, which typically ranges from 60-120 days.
 See Steps to Apply for detailed steps about the application process.